akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

 Adding a CRSF protection by using the ``form.csrf_provider`` is left as an exercise for the reader ;)

-Adding a delete button in the grid ..................................
+Adding a Delete Button in the Grid ..................................

 In the ``ManufacturerGridManager::getRowActions``, let's add the following lines: